 Building a successful digital team is crucial for orgs aiming to thrive.
 It’s essential in helping drive innovation and enabling the effective implementation of new digital strategies.

-This post will explore key steps and considerations for building digital teams.
+This post explores key steps and considerations to build digital (100% remote) teams.
 More specifically, I’ll cover the basics, from defining roles and skillsets to fostering a collaborative culture and investing in professional development.
 The goal is to provide insights and some actionable tips (I’ll put them in italics) to help assemble and empower a high-performing digital team.

-Before we delve too deep, I want to highlight some subtle differences between non-digital and digital teams.
+Before we dive too deep, let’s highlight the subtle differences between non-digital and digital teams.

 Non-Digital vs. Digital Team Differences